alphanu1/blitsCRT_Mister/docs/ROADMAP.md

 deals in a monitor mode list and EDID, so resolution and refresh reach a driver and porches do not.
 A normal indirect display does not generate its own timing and has no use for them.
 This one does.

+*The notes below were written before it was built.
+Three of the guesses turned out right and are worth recording as such: IddCx does report a mode list, the second half did need something new, and a Switchres backend was the shape the problem had.
+The repository is the authority on the rest.*

 The existing Windows arrangement is a two-part one.
 A tool installs the resolution list into the driver ahead of time, and the emulator then adjusts timings at run